Aid to the Church in Need (A registered Catholic charity in England and Wales (1097984) and Scotland (SC040748))

 CTS supports the constant spiritual renewal of the Church and faithful, helping people to deepen their faith and share it with others by explaining faith, teaching and life of the Catholic Church.
 As publisher to the Holy See, CTS publishes the official documents of the Church as they are issued, and offers authentic Catholic teaching at affordable prices.

-The Catholic Union Charitable Trust (CUCT) was launched in February 2015, to develop and strengthen the role of advancing Catholic moral and spiritual principles by means of conferences, lectures, training, seminars on education and by the implementation of a social media strategy.
-CUCT funding is by donation through the gift aid scheme.
+The Catholic Union Charitable Trust (CUCT) was launched in 2015.
+Its principal aim is to advance Catholic moral, social and spiritual teaching by means of conferences, lectures, training and seminars.
+The funding of CUCT is by donations which are eligible for gift aid.

 A network to share best practice amongst Catholics working in fundraising for charities.
 Meets twice a year in London for a topical presentation, discussion and networking.
 There is also a LinkedIn group 'Catholics in Fundraising UK'.

 Small groups of Christians who meet regularly to help each other deepen their life of prayer.
 CLC’s special characteristic is the spirituality of St Ignatius, helping members to integrate prayer with action in their daily lives.

 National Chaplain: Br Alan Harrison SJ